Edo State Polytechnic

 Edo State Polytechnic Usen is a higher institution of learning located in Usen community of Ovia South West local government area of Edo State, Nigeria.
 It was formerly known as Edo State Institute of Technology and Management (ESITM) Usen.

 Background

 The polytechnic was founded in 2002 by the former governor of Edo State, Chief (Dr.) Lucky Nosakhare Igbinedion.
 Governor Godwin Obaseki, in May, 2019, signed a bill into law officially changing the name of the school from Edo State Institute of Technology and Management (ESITM), Usen to Edo State Polytechnic, Usen, as part of reforms to reposition the school for greater impact.

 The school runs four schools, with a total of 21 academic programmes.
 The institution's programmes are accredited by Nigeria's National Board for Technical Education.

-The rector, Abiodun Falodun, is a pharmaceutical chemist.
+The formal rector, Abiodun Falodun from 2018 - 2022, is a pharmaceutical chemist.